WPF-Pilot/WpfPilot/README.md

 ## License

 The WPF Pilot split license is viewable [here](LICENSE.txt).
 For most consumers this is the Apache License, Version 2.0.
 For larger corporations, an enterprise license is required.
-This funds continual maintenance, features, and ticket support.
-It can be purchased [here](https://wpfpilot.dev/pricing).
+This can be obtained by donating $100 to a charity of your choice, once per year.
+Full details [here](https://wpfpilot.dev/pricing).

 ## Troubleshooting